 You only need two ingredients and some basic kitchen necessities to make delicious, authentic Greek Yogurt right at home.

-A sauce pan on the stove full with milk and a milk thermometer.
+A big sauce pan with milk and a thermometer.

-Put the milk in a pot with a thick bottom and place it on low to medium heat.
-Simmer milk for 18-20 minutes until milk temperature reaches 185° F / 85° C.
+Step 1: Put the milk in a pot with a thick bottom and place it on low to medium heat.
+Simmer milk for 18-20 minutes until milk temperature reaches 185°F / 85°C.

 Remove from the heat.

-A sauce pan on a butcher block full with milk and a milk thermometer.
+A big sauce pan with milk and a thermometer.

 Two ceramic bowls with yogurt, a spoon on a cloth napkin, fig halves, walnuts, a honey dipper and a jar with honey. and a detail of another bowl.

-• Don’t throw out the liquid that is drained out of the yogurt.
-It is whey and is a great protein.
-It can be added to smoothies, soups and stews, and even oatmeal.
+• Don’t throw out the liquid that drains from the yogurt.
+It is whey and is an excellent protein.
+It can be added to smoothies, soups, stews, and even oatmeal.

 • I use my microwave oven above my stove to keep the milk warm enough for fermentation.
-The light under it provides enough warmth (I prove my bread in there as well).
+The light under it provides enough warmth (I also proof my peasant bread in there).

-• You can also warm the oven to 113° F / 45°C, and let the yogurt rest in there.
+• You can also warm the oven to 113°F / 45°C, and let the yogurt rest in there.
 You might need fewer hours if you choose this method.
-Check after 3-4 hours if yogurt has your desired thickness.
+Check after 3-4 hours if the yogurt has your desired thickness.

 How to enjoy Greek yogurt

-Greeks love yogurt served as a dessert with honey and walnuts.
+• Greeks love yogurt served as a dessert with honey and walnuts.
 It is so good!
-Tavernas often serve it to their customers as a thank you at the end of the meal.
+Tavernas often serve it this way to their customers as a thank you at the end of the meal.

-Make tzatziki dip!
-It’s an ideal addition to souvlaki, eggplant & zucchini fritters, or crudités.
+• Make tzatziki yogurt dip!
+It’s an ideal addition to a classic souvlaki with pita, fragrant zucchini fritters, or vegetable crudités.

 A bowl with yogurt, honey and walnuts, a spoon on a cloth napkin, fig halves, another bowl with yogurt and a jar with honey.